Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 ```

 We would have the address of `puts` within Libc by the end, from which we can calculate the base address of Libc and the address of `chmod` within Libc.
-The call to `_start()` would restart the challenge, and give us a chance to execute the second stage
+The call to `_start()` would restart the challenge, and give us a chance to execute the second stage.

 #### Stage 2: Using leaked Libc puts address to calculate Libc chmod address